Skip to Content (Press Enter) Skip to Footer (Press Enter)

 • Beliefs: A secular service is a wise choice if you and your family are not religious.
 Your spiritual leader can guide you if you are devout in your faith.

 • Timeframe: Burials usually take place within a few days after passing.
 Can family members travel to arrive in time?
 If not, cremation might be a better choice.
-On a related note, if your loved one died during the winter, the ground might be too frozen for burial until it thaws.
+On a related note, if your loved one dies during the winter, the ground might be too frozen for burial until it thaws.
 Are you ready to pay for extended refrigeration and embalming?

 • Location: Do you want a service close to your home (if you do most of the planning) or where your loved one lived?
-If your loved one was a snowbird (who lived in the South during the winter months and returned to the North for spring and summer), you might want a primary service and a second, less formal one.

-In brief, the Funeral Rule is a federal law that ensures funeral homes provide consumers with accurate, transparent pricing information and disclose their rights when making funeral arrangements.
+The Federal Trade Commission (FTC) introduced The Funeral Rule as a federal law that ensures funeral homes provide consumers with accurate, transparent pricing information and disclose their rights when making funeral arrangements.
 Funeral providers must:

-• Provide a copy of their General Price List (GPL) that is yours to keep Offer goods and services a la carte
+• Provide a copy of their General Price List (GPL) that is yours to keep

 • Explain what is included in packaged plans